AndersenAlexander/goit-algo2-hw-04-main/README.md

 # Homework on the topic "Prefix Trees"

-Welcome to the homework on the topic "Prefix Trees"! 🙂

-The homework will consist of two independent tasks.

-By diving into working with prefix trees through these practical tasks, you will discover a powerful tool for processing text data.
-By expanding the functionality of the Trie tree, you will not only learn the theory, but also understand how this data structure helps to solve real-world problems of text search and analysis.

-By implementing methods for working with suffixes and prefixes, you will see how modern autocomplete and spell check systems work.
-And the task of finding the longest common prefix will teach you how to optimize algorithms, taking into account both performance and memory usage.

-Experience with prefix trees will provide you with a solid foundation for learning more complex algorithms and data structures, especially if you plan to work with natural language processing or search engines.

-This is not just an educational exercise - it is your step towards understanding how modern text processing systems that we use every day are created.

 ## Task 1.
 Extending the functionality of the prefix tree

 Implement two additional methods for the Trie class: